ersin-ahmed/herondevblog/README.md

 Layout:
 There's a layout file that includes the Navbar and the Footer and wraps it around the whole page.

+Enivronment Variables:
+If you wished to build this project on your machine locally, you need to provide some Enivronment Variables for SanityCMS and SendGrid API

 Deployment:
 This site was deployed using Vercel.